EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 >>
 ~~~~~~~~~~~~~~~~~~~~~~~

-The protected header map is 2 bytes.
+The encoding of the header map takes 2 bytes.
 The length of plaintext is 68 bytes so assuming a 64-bit MAC value the length of ciphertext is 76 bytes.

 ~~~~~~~~~~~~~~~~~~~~~~~
 message_2 = (